Cravath, Swaine & Moore Tone of Voice — Elite & Training

 What is Cravath, Swaine & Moore's brand message?

-Cravath, Swaine & Moore's core message is about Elite training ground.
-Their concept "Training ground elite" drives their mission: Provide outstanding legal services.
+Cravath, Swaine & Moore's core message: Elite training ground Their mission: Provide outstanding legal services

 What makes Cravath, Swaine & Moore's brand voice unique?

 Cravath, Swaine & Moore stands out through their elite, training, wall-street communication style.
-Their central brand tension — "Quality vs. Quantity" — shapes every message they craft in the Services sector.
+Their central brand tension, "Quality vs. Quantity", shapes how they communicate across the Services sector.

 What language style does Cravath, Swaine & Moore use?